What Are Termite Mud Tubes?

 Got Mud Tubes?

-If you spot termite mud tubes, you likely have an active termite infestation.
-It may be tempting to remove the mud tubes yourself, but destroying mud tubes will not affect the nest and may drive termites to build new tubes in harder to find and harder to treat areas of your home.
+If you spot termite mud tunnels, you likely have an active termite infestation.
+It may be tempting to remove the mud tubes yourself, but destroying mud tubes will not affect the nest and may drive termites to build new tubes in harder-to-find and harder-to-treat areas of your home.

 DIY pest control solutions are available at most home improvement stores, but can be expensive and come with a number of drawbacks.
 Store-bought termite sprays can be toxic to children, pets, and local wildlife, and are generally less effective than professional services.